ydb-platform/ydb/ydb/docs/en/core/concepts/optimizer.md

 ### Plan enumerator

-The current Cost Based Optimizer in {{ ydb-short-name }} enumerates all useful join trees, for which the join conditions are defined.
+The current Cost-Based Optimizer in {{ ydb-short-name }} enumerates all useful join trees, for which the join conditions are defined.
 We first build a join hypergraph, where the nodes are tables and edges are join conditions.
 Depending on how the original query was written, the join hypergraph may have quite different topologies, varying from simple chain-like graphs to complex cliques.
 The resulting topology of the join graph determines how many possible alternite plans need to be considered by the optimizer.

 For example, a star is a common topology in analytical queries, where a main fact table is joined to multiple dimension tables: